ptiwari0664/UdacityCplusplusNanoDegree/README.md

+# UdacityCplusplusNanoDegree [NEWLINK]

+This Repository has been moved to [GitLab](https://gitlab.com/ptiwari0664/UdacityCplusplusNanoDegree).
+Find latest update there.

+---

 # UdacityCplusplusNanoDegree
 C++ for Programmers is designed for students who are familiar with a programming language and wish to learn C++.
 This respository focuses on 'how' as opposed to 'what'.